Hakha Chin: Consonants

 The Hakha Chin language differentiates between voiced, voiceless, and voiceless aspirated obstruents.
 Additionally, two sets of sonorants are realised.

 Consonants allowed in syllable codas are /p, t, k, m, n, ŋ, l, r, j, w/.

 Consonants /m, n, ŋ, l, r/ occurring in syllable-final position may also occur as glottalized [mˀ, nˀ, ŋˀ, lˀ, rˀ].

 The unattested parent language, Proto-Chin, featured a voiced velar plosive ɡ.
 The phoneme itself was lost in all of its daughter languages, due to a spirantisation to ɣ, which a labialisation followed afterwards.
 Only certain loanwords, not native words, have the voiced velar plosive.

 In the Hakha alphabet, h transcribes the glottal fricative in initial position, but a glottal stop in coda position.
 Voiceless approximants are distinguished in writing from their voiced counterparts with a prefixed h.

 Vowels

 The Hakha language features seven vowels which may be long or short.
 Allophones occur for closed syllables.

 In final position, /e/ can be heard as [ɛ].

 The Hakha language also features diphthongs.

 Grammar

 Hakha-Chin is a subject-object-verb (SOV) language, and negation follows the verb.

 Literacy and literature

 Literacy rates are lower for older generations and higher in younger generations.
-The Hakha-Chin language uses the Latin script and reportedly the Pau Cin Hau script, unlike most languages of India and Bangladesh which use Devanagari or other Southeast Asian alphabets.
+The Hakha-Chin language uses the Latin script, unlike most languages of India and Bangladesh which use Devanagari or other Southeast Asian alphabets.
 Between 1978 and 1999, the Bible was translated into the language.

+A written script for Hakha (Lai) was created in 1891 by DJC Mcnabb.
+Additional scripts were created in 1894 by AGZ Newland, in 1900 by Rev. Arthur E. Carson and Rev. Dr. Harry H. Tilbe, and in 1908 by Rev. Dr. Herbert Cope.